jagprog5/roguelike-sprite-compression/README.md

 # sprite io

-This describes a file format for a compressed sprite.
+This gives a basic image compression lib based on a palett lookup table.

-All multibyte numbers are in big endian.
+(all multibyte numbers are in big endian).

+Template parameters (tunable at compile time):
 DimType: u32
 PaletteIdType: u16

+The following describes the file format:

 ## Preamble

-It starts with the magic string JAG_TILE_COMPRESS.
+It starts with the magic string bit pattern in hex: CA, C1, C7.

 ## Palette